aschey/rooibos/README.md

         loop {
             tokio::time::sleep(Duration::from_secs(1)).await;
             // No need to coordinate dispatching events to the main thread
-            // to trigger a re-render
+            // to trigger a re-render.
             update_count();
         }
     });